lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 ```

 The command will start the services listed below:
+- *postgres* - database
-* Postgres - database
+- *postgres-backup* - database backup service
-* Adminer - database manager
+- *adminer* - database manager
-* Server - app server
+- *server* - app server
-* Web – web server
+- *web* – web server

+These volumes will be created in the app root directory:
+- *database-storage* - database files
+- *database-backups* - periodic backups of the database
+- *logs*
+  - *server* - app server logs
+  - *web* - web server logs

+### Populating the database with initial data
-To populate the database with initial data (genders, native languages, handednesses and safety questions), the command below must be run inside the `server` container.
+To populate the database with initial data (languages, genders, native languages, handednesses and safety questions), the command below must be run inside the `server` container.
 ```
 docker-compose -f docker-compose.ENV.yml exec server npm run seed
 ```